PruthvirajJadhav/Face-detection-and-recognition-using-Python-OpenCV/README.md

 #Steps
-1.Install Python 3.7 and install opencv
+1. Install Python 3.7 and install opencv
-2.Generate and keep the dataset for training purpose of model 3.Detect faces from the dataset and feed the data to train the model Local binary patterns histograms (LBPH) Face Recognizer 4.Once training is done feed the test images and see the results
+2. Generate and keep the dataset for training purpose of model
+3. Detect faces from the dataset and feed the data to train the model Local binary patterns histograms (LBPH) Face Recognizer
+4. Once training is done feed the test images and see the results